danzin/DIY-http-server/README.md

  [![TypeScript](https://badges.frapsoft.com/typescript/code/typescript.svg?v=101)](https://github.com/ellerbrock/typescript-badges/)

-A simple HTTP server written in TypeScript.
+A simple HTTP server written in TypeScript with support for gzip compression.

 `bun install` && `bun run dev` to start the server.
 By default it listens on `localhost:4221`